mlesniak/homepage/content/automatic-git-synchronization-in-vscode.md

     do
         clear
         echo "--- $(date) --------------------------------------------------------------"
-        git add . && git commit -m $(date +%s) && git push -u origin
+        git pull && git add . && git commit -m $(date +%s) && git push -u origin

         sleep 60
     done

+Note that we perform a `git pull` beforehand, i.e. potential merge conflicts will also be commited, marked with git's typical diff notation.
 By configuring VSCode's `task.json` to hide the command output and run in the background, continous synchronisation is achieved:

     {
         "version": "2.0.0",